jpmorganchase/modular/docs/building-apps/esm-views.md

 modular builds packages of `"type": "view"` as
 [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules),
-rewriting all of a subset of their imports to make use of a configurable [ESM](https://www.skypack.dev/) [CDN](https://esm.sh/).
-This allows users to implement the [microfrontend pattern](../concepts/microfrontends.md), by creating an artefact that can be [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports)ed at runtime by an host application, or loaded stand-alone thanks to the automatic generation of a index and trampoline file.
+rewriting all of a subset of their imports to make use of a configurable esm cdn (e.g.
+[Skypack](https://www.skypack.dev) or [esm.sh](https://esm.sh/)).
+This allows users to implement the [microfrontend pattern](../concepts/microfrontends.md), by creating an artefact that can be [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports)ed at runtime by an host application, or loaded stand-alone thanks to the automatic generation of a index.html and trampoline file.

 ## How to build